 Working on the inherent geometrical quality of each tea and combining it with the luxuriousness and opulence of Art Deco themes, we created designs for four different alphabets – K, M, S and U. Why this leaning towards these particular letters?
 They offered the most scope for us to play with both in terms of the tea they contained and in the construction of the form of the letters.

-With the goodness of matcha tea, detox your body, get a boost of energy, replenish essential catechins, burn some extra calories and bring back your body's balanceSo, Matcha, the Japanese tea was designed to look calming and soothing, poised in its symmetry.
+M for Matcha Tea With the goodness of matcha tea, detox your body, get a boost of energy, replenish essential catechins, burn some extra calories and bring back your body's balanceSo, Matcha, the Japanese tea was designed to look calming and soothing, poised in its symmetry.

 U for UNtea Loosening up the idea of a tea, UNtea infuses a dramatic flavor of coffee into your brew.
 Who said the best two beverages of the world cannot combine?!Untea emerged from two contrasting ideas merging together; where simple elements – or in this case tastes at war – coexisting.

 K for Keemun Tea Rich in taste, the Keemun brings together the aroma of orchids with hints of dark chocolate in taste.
 The treatment of the Keemun packaging derives from its orchid fragrance and dark chocolate infusions, lending naturally to patterns laid out with sophistication.
 Luxury at its best!

-A sliver of cardamom, a shaving of cinnamon, some dust of star anise, a dash of nutmeg and ground ginger, together combine to give you the perfect spiced tea.
+S for Spiced Tea A sliver of cardamom, a shaving of cinnamon, some dust of star anise, a dash of nutmeg and ground ginger, together combine to give you the perfect spiced tea.
 Best for mornings and lazy sleepy noons to give you a healthy kickoff.
 Since five spices combine in the Spiced tea, we brought in a 5 pointed star blending into the heart of the tea.

 The overall packaging is a simple box with slots for each of the alphabet matchboxes, giving the buyer a delightful overview of their collection, even after the tea has been consumed.
 And that is how we created Alphabettea, a collector's edition of 26 handpicked teas from around the world, packaged in delightfully designed matchboxes.
 Perfect as a present, this tea collection is full of surprises, combining exotic flavors to restore your body's well being.
 The box promises not just a memorable teatime, but also some wonderful discussions on the quirky matchboxes that have been specially designed to represent a tea for every letter of the English alphabet.
 Served best with cookies and conversations.